hazybluedot/manager_review/README.md

 space, and then drag and drop the folder name containing `manager_review.py` into the command window and press `Enter`)

+## Experimental GUI

+If you aren't feeling up for working from the command line try the experimental gui by running `manager_review_gui.py`.
+Yes, I know it looks really bad, if you want to make it pretty feel free to submit a pull request.

 ## Windows users

 If you added *python.exe* to the search path when installing Python